 See all 10 of the beautiful, artist-designed Libraries in the slideshow below.
 Photos were taken by Jono & Lanie Photo + Film in Brantford.

-Discover all of the Little Free Library opportunities for organizations!
 From public libraries to schools, from police departments to service groups, groups of all shapes are sizes are using Little Free Libraries to benefit their communities.
 Learn how to start a Little Free Library today.